Aishanipach/Movie-Library/README.md

 - After login you can search any movie with keyword, click search and go!

 New additions!✨
-- Add them to your watchlist
+- Firebase Firestore- Add them to your watchlist
 - Keep track of your playlist by logging in again later!

 ### **Project timeline v1 (https://visionary-phoenix-c7fbfa.netlify.app/): 13-15 March 2022**